In Search Of Yummy-ness

 Pomelo is a giant citrus fruit that is native to Southeast Asia.
 While it might look like a grapefruit, the flavour is actually very different.

-What Does a Pomelo Taste Like?
+What Do Pomelos Taste Like?

 The flavour of a pomelo can range from sweet to tart, depending on the variety that you get.

-The variety that I usually find here in Ontario (Canada) tastes like a sweet grapefruit, but are much less juicy (which also makes them less messy to eat).
+The variety that I usually find here in Ontario (Canada) tastes like a sweet grapefruit, but they are much less juicy (which also makes them less messy to eat).
 I always try to grab one of these when they show up at the grocery.

 Some types of pomelo are tangy, tart and slightly bitter, while others are spicy-sweet in flavour.
 The pulp can vary from somewhat juicy to slightly dry.